UK-Export-Finance/dtfs2/README.md

 docker-compose up
 ```

-*warning: If you make changes to a UI server, you'll need to do a build with `docker-compose up --build`.
-Hot reloading will be in place shortly
+*:warning: If you make changes to a UI server, you'll need to do a build with `docker-compose up --build`.
+Hot reloading will be in place shortly.

-### Several services are built
+Several services are built:

 | Service | URL |
 | ------- | --- |